 Collaborative Family Law

-Collaborative Family Law is a relatively new way of dealing with family disputes.
-Each person appoints their own lawyer, but instead of conducting negotiations between you and the other person by letter or telephone, you meet together, with your lawyers, to work out things face to face.
+You aren’t alone if you haven’t heard of Collaborative Family Law before – it’s a relatively new way of dealing with family disputes.
+Each person appoints their own lawyer, but instead of negotiations going between you and the other person by letter or telephone, you meet in person, with your lawyers, to work out any issues face-to-face.

-A Collaborative approach can help at any stage of the separation or divorce.
-Amongst other things, it can be used to negotiate financial settlements; achieve pre and post nuptial agreements, as well as resolving contact and residence issues about children.
+Our experience is that this collaborative approach can be hugely helpful at any stage of the separation or divorce.
+Amongst other things, it can be used to negotiate financial settlements; agree pre and post nuptial agreements, as well as resolving contact and residence issues about children.

-Those involved in the Collaborative method of addressing matters, sign up to a Participation Agreement, confirming that everyone will commit to resolving the issues without making applications to the Court.
+Those involved in the Collaborative method sign up to a Participation Agreement, confirming that everyone will commit to resolving the issues without making applications to the Court.

 The benefits of Collaborative Law include:-

 - Better communication between you and the other person

 - You and the other person decide the issues to be discussed and retain control of important decision making